Can Your Identity Be Stolen Through Junk Mail?

 - School or Child-Related Documents: Make sure that you are shredding any mail related to your children, their medical information, or school information.
 This includes things such as school applications, report cards, or even school field trip permission forms.

-- Business Related Documents: You may be a small business or are participating in the “gig” economy and might have sensitive documents on clients or different jobs or tasks.
-If the docs were to fall in the wrong hands because you tossed them, they could be considered a data breach.
-Keep them in a secure location or shred them.
+- Business Related Documents: You may be a small business, entrepreneur, freelance consultant or participating in the “gig” economy in some capacity and might have sensitive documents on clients or different jobs or tasks.
+If the docs were to fall into the wrong hands because you tossed them, they could be considered a data breach.
+Keep them in a secure location, digitize them if still needed, and shred the originals.

 Protecting Yourself and Your Mail From Identity Thieves